46" cedar EAGLE Mask, masterpiece by Walawidi Tom D. Hunt - SOLD

 SOLD

-THIS PIECE IS SOLD - Absolutely incredible Master carving by the Kwakiulth First Nation Artist
+Absolutely incredible master carving by the Kwakiulth First Nation Artist

 Walawidi - Tom D. Hunt